srieyulianti/Master-Thesis/README.md

 # Master Thesis - Confidential Computing in Public Clouds

 This repository consists of all resources that are used to build a master thesis topic as written above.
-Three main folders as below are source code used for implementation
+Three main folders below are source code used for implementation:
 1. ServiceProvider = server repository who owns SGX capable machine
 2. MLClient = client repository who owns a machine learning model
 3. DataClient = client repository who owns data for the machine learning model